LeonardoManrich/Cpanel-Whm-PHP-SDK/README.md

-# Cpanel-Whm-PHP-SDK

-Abstraction for cpanel/whm and WHMCS apis
+# SDK for cpanel/whm and WHMCS api's

 Currently in development